LivClaraVictoria/vaa-question-similarity/README.md

 # VAA Question Similarity & Clone-Robust Weighting

 This repository contains the codebase for my Bachelor Thesis analyzing semantic similarity between political questions in the Swiss Voting Advice Application (VAA), SmartVote.
+The resulting full-version paper can be found in `paper/Clone_robust_VAAs_full_paper.pdf'.

 **Core Research Question:** How do voter-candidate recommendations change when identical or near-identical questions are added to the VAA questionnaire, and can Clone-Robust Weighting (CRW) correct this distortion?